Skip to main content

 Getting a Layer/Experiment

 Then we have Layers/Experiments, which you can use to run A/B/n experiments.
-We offer two APIs, but we recommend the use of layers to enable quicker iterations with parameter reuse.
+We offer two APIs, but often recommend the use of layers, which make parameters reusable and let you run mutually exclusive experiments.

 user := statsig.NewStatsigUserBuilder().WithUserID("a-user").Build()